Best Gooseneck Microphones for Presentation 2026

 - • Frequency response likely leans towards vocal clarity, limiting broader applications.

-- • Clear, natural sound reproduction suitable for vocals and instruments
+- • Clear, natural vocal reproduction suitable for speech and light music

 - • Excellent off-axis rejection for focused speech capture